GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-95/index.md

 will continue, but its behavior will reverse: the API will be disabled by default, but may be kept alive by trial participants.

-### Chrome 100
+### Chrome 103

-Beta expected in early March 2022, stable late the same month.
+Beta expected in late May 2022, stable in late June.
+The deprecation trial will end.

+### Chrome 104

+Beta expected in late June 2022, stable in early August.
 The  U2F API will be fully removed.

 {% include 'partials/deprecations-policy.md' %}